egeloen/ivory-google-map/doc/service/directions/directions_response.md

 step denoted as "Merge onto I-80 West" may contain a duration of "37 miles" and "40 minutes," indicating that the next step is 37 miles/40 minutes from this step.

-A step wraps a distance, a durations, a start location, an end location, instructions, an encoded polyline & a travel mode.
+A step wraps a distance, a durations, a start location, an end location, instructions, an encoded polyline, a travel mode & transit details.

 ``` php
 foreach ($leg->getSteps() as $step) {